Proportional fonts in Emacs

 Simply put, proportional fonts are better than monospace fonts, even for programming.
 This is the case at least for Latin or Greek scripts and mathematical symbols, which is what I’m using.
 This fact partly due to the greater liberty that proportional fonts allow.
 Speaking from personal experience, I invariably feel more comfortable reading text typeset in proportional fonts rather than in monospace fonts.
 Besides, proportional fonts tend to use less horizontal space than monospace fonts, saving precious screen space.

 However there can be reasons for using monospace fonts.
 Such reasons are originally only technical.
-In particular, early printers and terminals could only support a fixed grid of characters.
-Such devices are not in common use nowadays, but they influenced software strongly enough that the monospace assumption persists to this day in many contexts.
+In particular, early printers and terminals could only support displaying characters at fixed positions.
+Such devices are no longer in common use, but they influenced software strongly enough that the monospace assumption persists to this day in many contexts.
 In sum, there is a cultural bias for using monospace fonts, in particular for programming.
 I want to experiment and ignore this cultural bias as much as possible.
-Emacs being an eminently customizable piece of software, I want to investigate how far I can push the use of proportional fonts, and report where I face technical limitations.
+As an Emacs user, I could customize it to use of proportional fonts as much as possible.
+I’ll report here where I faced technical limitations.

 Successes